Since 1890 the Booth Museum has supported a scientific approach to wildlife conservation and the environment.

 - The discovery of bones preserved in the collections which came from an armoured dinosaur new to Europe.

-- A study of egg clutch sizes through the 20th century to examine changes in the number of eggs laid.
+- A study of egg clutch sizes through the 20th century to examine the effect of climate change on how early songbirds lay their eggs.

 Current contributions to wildlife conservation